petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 # [Ubuntu](#tab/ubuntu)

-On Ubuntu 16.x and newer, the root partition of the OS disk and file systems are automatically expanded to use all free contiguous space on the root disk by cloud-init.
+On Ubuntu 16.x and newer, the root partition of the OS disk and filesystems are automatically expanded to use all free contiguous space on the root disk by cloud-init.
 A small amount of free space must be available for the resize operation.
 In this case, the sequence is to:

 1. Increase the size of the OS disk as previously described.
 1. Restart the VM, and then access the VM by using the **root** user account.
-1. Verify that the OS disk now displays an increased file system size.
+1. Verify that the OS disk now displays an increased filesystem size.

 As shown in the following example, the OS disk was resized from the portal to 100 GB.
-The `/dev/sda1` file system mounted on `/` now displays 97 GB.
+The `/dev/sda1` filesystem mounted on `/` now displays 97 GB.

 ```bash
 df -Th